Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 ## 4. CRUD Abstract Interface

-The "Web7" library implements CRUD interfaces for controlling the lifecycle of a "Web7" Identifier and its associated DID Document that are compliant with this specification.
+The "Web7" library implements CRUD interfaces for controlling the lifecycle of a "Web7" Decentralized Identifier and its associated DID Document that are compliant with this specification.

 ### 4.1 Create (Register)

-To create a "Web7" Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant "Web7" runtime library.
+To create a "Web7" Decentralized Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant "Web7" runtime library.
-The interface to register a "Web7" Identifier and its associated public key is defined as follows:
+The interface to register a "Web7" Decentralized Identifier and its associated public key is defined as follows:
 ```csharp
 public bool RegIdWIthPublicKey(string didobjectid, byte[] publicKey);
 ```
-The calling program must include two parameters: the string value of the new "Web7" Identifier to be registered and a cryptographic public key to act as the first management key.
+The calling program must include two parameters: the string value of the new "Web7" Decentralized Identifier to be registered and a cryptographic public key to act as the first management key.
-This function will return `True` if the "Web7" Identifier had not been registered previously.
+This function will return `True` if the "Web7" Decentralized Identifier had not been registered previously.

 ### 4.2 Read (Resolve)

-"Web7" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant "Web7" runtime library.
+"Web7" Decentralized Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant "Web7" runtime library.
 To make sure the result returned by invoking the `GetDIDDocument` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

-The interface for resolving a "Web7" Identifier and return its associated DID Document is defined as follows:
+The interface for resolving a "Web7" Decentralized Identifier and return its associated DID Document is defined as follows:
 ```csharp
 public DIDDocument GetDIDDocument(string didobjectid);
 ```